 Characterization as a Critique

 Valeria is not likable in any conventional sense.
 She envies her daughter, hides from her husband, lies at work, and mistrusts herself.
 Valeria is neither villain nor victim—she is a woman whose life has narrowed beyond recognition and who now senses it too late.
-The reader is not invited to admire her but to witness her.
+The reader is not asked to admire her but to witness her.
 The act of witnessing is itself the novel’s most radical gesture.

 Secondary Characters as Foils